UpendraSinghGL/AzureMediaDeployment/README.md

 ### Deploy Azure components

-Click the below button, it will again  redirect you to azure portal, Please select the <b>same subscription and resource group</b> and enter the CDS Org Unique name. this unique name can be found in your CDS tenant(login to cds) -> Setting-> Customization -> Developer Resource -> Unique name.
-Attached the image for the reference
+Click the below button, it will again  redirect you to azure portal, Please select the <b>same subscription and resource group</b> and enter the CDS Org Unique name as well as Crm Identifier.
+ * <b> Unique Name:- Unique name can be found in your CDS tenant(login to cds) -> Setting-> Customization -> Developer Resource -> Unique name.
+Attached the image for the reference </b>
+ * <b>CRM Identifier:- Look at the Endpoint Address, it would be some thing like https://disco.crm4.dynamics.com/api/discovery .
+Crm4 is Crm Identifier here</b>.

 [![Deploy Component](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fv-sosah%2FAzureMediaDeployment%2Fmain%2Fdeployment%2Fdeploy.json)